dizzyf00d/dizzyf00d.github.io/_posts/2022-07-05-the-difference-between-font-formats.md

 ---
 layout: post
-title: Difference between font formats
+title: The Difference Between Font Formats
 description: What is the difference between various font formats?
 summary: What is the difference between various font formats?
 tags: typography
 ---

-# Understanding Font Formats
 Fonts are the backbone of any design and understanding the different font formats is crucial for designers.
 In this blog post, we’ll delve into the world of font formats and explain their differences.

 ## Font Format Types